BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 The boys ran out of the station as the fire spread, consuming everything.

-They ran.

-Out the back door, into the freezing night, the fire roaring behind them.

 Driving off in the SUV, tires sreeching on the icy road, behind them, the police station slowly burned... by the time the neighborhood noticed, they were gone.